Dalit: Hinduism

 Most Dalits in India are Hindu.
 There have been incidents which showed that Dalits were restricted from entering temples by high-caste Hindus, and participation in religious processions.

 In the 19th century, the Brahmo Samaj, Arya Samaj and the Ramakrishna Mission actively participated in the rights of Dalits.
 While Dalits had places to worship, the first upper-caste temple to openly welcome Dalits was the Laxminarayan Temple in Wardha in 1928.
 It was followed by the Temple Entry Proclamation issued by the last King of Travancore in the Indian state of Kerala in 1936.

-In the 1930s, Gandhi and Ambedkar disagreed regarding retention of the caste system.
+In the 1930s, Gandhi and Ambedkar disagreed regarding the retention of the Varna system.
 Whilst Ambedkar wanted to see it destroyed, Gandhi thought that it could be modified by reinterpreting Hindu texts so that the untouchables were absorbed into the Shudra varna.
 It was this disagreement that led to the Poona Pact.
 Gandhi began the Harijan Yatra to help the Dalits, but ran into some opposition from Dalits that wanted a complete break from Hinduism.

 The declaration by princely states of Kerala between 1936 and 1947 that temples were open to all Hindus went a long way towards ending untouchability there.
-However, educational opportunities to Dalits in Kerala remain limited.
+However, educational opportunities for Dalits in Kerala remain limited.

 Other Hindu groups attempted to reconcile with the Dalit community.
 Hindu temples are increasingly receptive to Dalit priests, a function formerly reserved for Brahmins.
-Brahmins such as Subramania Bharati passed Brahminhood onto a Dalit, while in Shivaji's Maratha Empire Dalit warriors (the Mahar Regiment) joined his forces.
+Brahmins such as Subramania Bharati passed Brahminhood onto a Dalit, while in Shivaji's Maratha Empire Dalit warriors joined his forces.
+However, in the 19th century, Dalits in the Mahar Regiment of British Bombay, defeated the oppressive rule of the Peshvas.

 The fight for temple entry rights for Dalits continues to cause controversy.
-In a 2015 incident in Meerut, when a Dalit belonging to Valmiki caste was denied entry to a Hindu temple he converted to Islam.
+In a 2015 incident in Meerut, a Dalit belonging to the Valmiki caste was denied entry to a Hindu temple; he went on to convert to Islam.
 In September 2015, four Dalit women were fined by the upper-caste Hindus for entering a temple in Karnataka.

 There have been allegations that Dalits in Nepal are denied entry to Hindu temples.
-In at least one reported case, they were beaten up by some upper-caste people for doing so.
+In at least one case, Dalits were reportedly beaten by upper-caste people while attempting to enter a local temple.

 Buddhism

 In 1956, the Dalit jurist Bhimrao Ramji Ambedkar (1891–1956) launched the Dalit Buddhist movement, leading several mass conversions of Dalits from Hinduism to Buddhism.
 Ambedkar's Buddhism is a new kind of Buddhism that focuses on social and political engagement.
 About half a million Dalits joined Ambedkar in rejecting Hinduism and challenging its caste system.
 The movement is centered in Maharashtra, and according to the 2011 census, there were 6.5 million Marathi Buddhists (mainly Dalit Buddhists) in Maharashtra.

 Another Dalit Buddhist leader and reformer was Pandit Iyothee Thass, founder of the Sakya Buddhist Society of Tamil Nadu.
+The Scheduled Castes Order (Amendment) Act, 1990 granted reservation to Dalit Buddhists and recognized their Scheduled Caste status.